diefergil/personal-notes/docs/python/apis/best_practices.md

 and monitoring in place.
 Here are some best practices for logging and monitoring in FastAPI:

 1. Use the standard library logging module: The logging module is a built-in Python library that provides a flexible and powerful way to log messages from your application.
 FastAPI has built-in support for the logging module, so you can easily integrate it into your application​1​.

     ```python
     import logging

     logger = logging.getLogger(__name__)

-    @app.post("/items/")
+    @app.post('/items/')
     async def create_item(item: Item):
-        logger.info(f"Creating item: {item.name}")
+        logger.info(f'Creating item: {item.name}')
         # code to create item
     ```